shaneweisz/auto-counterspeech/README.md

 Note: `clean-str.py` tokenizes a set of predictions into a cleaned format expected by the `evaluate.py` script.

-## Reproducing results
+## Reproducing Experiment Results

-The experiments were conducted on Nvidia Ampere (A100) GPU nodes through the Cambridge HPC via the Slurm Workload Manager.
+All experiments were conducted on Nvidia Ampere (A100) GPU nodes through the Cambridge HPC via the Slurm Workload Manager.

-The respective `slurm.train` scripts can be run to reproduce the training of the respective fine-tuned counterspeech models.
-For example, by running `sbatch slurm.train.mc.wilkes3`.

-The various experiments using these models can then be done by running the respective `slurm.exp` scripts.
-For example, by running `sbatch slurm.exp.main.wilkes3`
+All slurm scripts are found in the `slurm_scripts` folder.
 Inspect and adapt these scripts to configure your own experiments or training details.

+### Model training

+The experiments use three fine-tuned models: `models/DialoGPT-finetuned-multiCONAN`, `models/DialoGPT-finetuned-gab`, and `models/DialoGPT-finetuned-gab`

+The respective `slurm.train` scripts can be run to reproduce the training of each the respective fine-tuned counterspeech models.
+For example, after running `sbatch slurm.train.mc.wilkes3`, the trained model from fine-tuning DialoGPT on MultiCONAN will be found at `models/DialoGPT-finetuned-multiCONAN`.

+### Experiments

+#### Counterspeech

+There were three main experiments using these models: `Main` (comparing fine-tuned models to baselines evaluated using MultiCONAN test set), `Gab` (comparing models, but using Gab test), and

+The various experiment results can then be reproduced by running the respective `slurm.exp` scripts.
+For example, by running `sbatch slurm.exp.main.wilkes3`.

+#### General Converstional Ability

+Run `sbatch slurm_scripts/slurm.exp.conv.wilkes3` to reproduce the general conversational ability experiment results.